-Do you need a prescription before using the Pill Club’s services?
+Do you need a prescription before using Favor’s services?

-Individuals who live in one of the Pill Club’s prescribing states can receive a prescription from the company’s medical team.
+Individuals living in Favor’s prescribing states can receive a prescription from the company’s medical team.

 However, a person must fill out a health questionnaire and have a recent blood pressure reading ready before connecting with a doctor.

-The company works with U.S. licensed doctors and offers drugs approved by the
+The company works with licensed doctors and offers drugs approved by the

 - The National Association of Boards of Pharmacy.
-This means that the Pill Club is a safe company and has all the licensing requirements needed to distribute medications safely.
+This indicates that Favor is a safe company with all the licensing requirements to distribute medications safely.

 - The Utilization Review Accreditation Commission (URAC).
-URAC accredits pharmacies, hospitals, and provider groups, and it ensures that the company adheres to national standards.
+URAC accredits pharmacies, hospitals, and provider groups and ensures that the company adheres to national standards.
 It also has processes in place to provide health services.

-The Pill Club allows people to order birth control online, with or without a previous prescription, without visiting their doctor.
+Favor (formerly The Pill Club) allows people to order birth control online without a previous prescription or visiting their doctor.

-It provides different pricing plans for people who have an insurance plan and those who do not.
+It provides different pricing plans for people with an insurance plan and those without insurance.
 It accepts most major insurance plans.

-Other companies also provide similar services and access to birth control prescriptions and medications.
-A person may want to consider some of the competitor’s features before committing to the Pill Club.
+Other companies provide similar services and access to prescription and medications for birth control.
+A person may want to consider some of the competitor’s features before committing to Favor.